 The Next TWT Subfield Size subfield describes the size of the Next TWT subfield according to Table 9-112

 (Next TWT Subfield Size subfield encoding).

 The All TWT subfield is set to 1 by an HE STA to indicate that the TWT Information frame reschedules all TWTsas defined in 26.8.4 (Use of TWT Information frames).
 Otherwise, it is set to 0.

+The All TWT subfield is set to 1 by an EHT STA to indicate that the TWT Information frame reschedules all TWTs, all TWTs except R-TWTs, or all R-TWTs as indicated by the All TWT Type subfield and defined in 26.8.4 (Use of TWT Information frames) and 35.8.6.
+(TWT Information frame exchange for R-TWT).
+Otherwise, it is set to 0.